nikcleju/IT_Course/Lectures/03_ErrorControlCoding.md

     - the input bits are applied to the division circuit

 * Switch in position II:
-    - some output bits are put at the ouput
+    - some output bits are put at the output
     - the same output bits are also applied to the input of the division circuit

 * **In the end all cells end up with value 0**